Our commitment

 Our environmental impact

-Our goal is to always limit any negative impact our operations may have on marine ecosystems and biodiversity.
-Our attention is focused on minimising the risk of spills and the discharge of excess biocides and cooling water.
+Our goal is always to limit any negative impact our operations might have on the environment and biodiversity.
+We have specific focus on marine ecosystems and work continuously to minimise the risk of spills while reducing discharge of excess biocides and cooling water.
 All new FSRUs since 2011 are equipped with ballast-water treatment and anti-fouling systems.
 Preventing spills to sea is anchored in our policies.

 An environmental and social impact assessment is conducted for all new terminals.
 We continuously monitor our performance to make sure we are prepared for any changes to environmental guidelines and regulations